Distributions Guide

 Logistic CDF

-- plogis(q, location=0, scale=1, log_p=False, lower_tail=True)
+- plogis(q, loc=0, scale=1, log=False, lower_tail=True)

 Logistic cumulative distribution function.